Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Introduction

 Several elasticity imaging techniques have employed ultrafast elastography to increase the frame rate as well as the accuracy of the shear wave tracking.
 Some of these techniques use acoustic radiation force impulse (ARFI) to generate tissue motion from focused ultrasound beams.
 Multiple Track Location Shear Wave Elasticity Imaging (MTL-SWEI) includes methods such as Supersonic Shear waves Imaging (SSI)~\cite{bercoff2004supersonic}, and Comb-push Ultrasound Shear Elastography (CUSE)~\cite{song2012comb}, where a single ARFI excitation is generated inside the tissue and the shear waves are tracked in multiple locations.
-In this study, we combine ultrafast imaging with the 3D Shear Wave Absolute Vibro-Elastography (S-WAVE) method~\cite{abeysekera2015vibro}, and call our method UltraFast S-WAVE (UF S-WAVE).
-In S-WAVE, similar to magnetic resonance elastography (MRE), a{n external} mechanical excitation source generates steady-state shear waves at multiple low frequencies throughout an entire {volume}.
-By estimating the tissue displacement{s}, the wave equation can be {used to estimate} the shear modulus ($\mu$).
+In this study, we combine ultrafast imaging with the 3D Shear Wave Absolute Vibro-Elastography (S-WAVE) method~\cite{abeysekera2015vibro} to provide fast 3D data acquisition, and call our method {Ultrafast S-WAVE}.
+In S-WAVE, similar to magnetic resonance elastography (MRE), an external mechanical excitation source generates steady-state shear waves at multiple low frequencies throughout an entire {volume}.
+By estimating the tissue displacements, the wave equation can be used to estimate the shear modulus ($\mu$).
 By modeling the tissue as a linear, elastic and nearly incompressible material, the elasticity (stiffness) is approximated using the shear modulus through $E = 3 \mu$.

 Elastography is beneficial in detection, staging and monitoring of the liver disease\cite{tapper2018noninvasive}.
 Nonalcoholic fatty liver disease (NAFLD) is the {most} common cause of chronic liver disease which has affected more than 25$\%$ of the global population~\cite{loomba2013global} especially in individuals with obesity, hypertension, and diabetes.
 The progressive version of NAFLD can lead to the fibrosis, cirrhosis, and finally liver death.
 Furthermore, it has been found that the stage of fibrosis is exponentially linked to the mortality rate of NAFLD~\cite{dulai2017increased}.
 Therefore, determination of the liver fibrosis is important in patient treatment and can be diagnosed using biopsy~\cite{de2016diagnose} or {liver} imaging evidence.